Historic Navigation

 Following Florida's admittance to the Union as a territory in 1821, increasing traffic between Gulf ports and the Eastern Seaboard brought mounting financial losses from shipwrecks in the Keys' waters.
 Merchant ship owners focused pressure on the U.S. government to take action to prevent shipping losses.
 In response, the U. S. Treasury Department's Lighthouse Establishment set to work marking the coast.
 The first attempts were lightships, anchored vessels that suspended lit lanterns from their masts.
 The first lightship marking the Dry Tortugas arrived in 1825 and the second took up station at Carysfort Reef in 1826.
 Continuing efforts to promote safe navigation led the Lighthouse Establishment to initiate permanent lighthouse structures at Cape Florida (1825), the Dry Tortugas (1826), and Sand Key (1827).
 However, this approach proved insufficient to warn ships away from the lengthy reef line.

 Beginning in 1849, the U. S. Coast Survey spent more than 30 years in the Keys mapping and marking the reefs.
-Recognizing that survey signals used to triangulate the reefs were being used as navigational aids by mariners, the Coast Survey lobbied for better more permanent markers.
+Recognizing that survey signals used to triangulate the reefs were being used as navigational aids by mariners, the Coast Survey requested funding to install more permanent markers.
 In 1852, Lieutenant James Totten, U.S. Army Assistant in Coast Survey began erecting a series of beacons at points along the reef.
 The Lighthouse Establishment (which later became the Lighthouse Board) worked with the Coast Survey first on the unlit system of navigational aids and later lighthouses.
-Professor Louis Agassiz examined the coral reefs in 1851 under the direction of the Superintendent of the U.S. Coast Survey, Alexander Dallas Bache, looking for solid foundation offshore and underwater for the construction of the lighthouses along the Florida Keys.
+This work was complemented by Professor Louis Agassiz who examined the coral reefs in 1851 under the direction of the superintendent of the U.S. Coast Survey, Alexander Dallas Bache, to find areas that had solid foundation material upon which lighthouses could be built.